-This course was supported by Cooperative Agreement CDC-RFA-DP13-1305, “State Public Health Actions to Prevent and Control Diabetes, Heart Disease, Obesity and Associated Risk Factors and Promote School Health” from the Centers for Disease Control and Prevention.
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention.
+The original version of this course was supported by Cooperative Agreement CDC-RFA-DP13-1305, “State Public Health Actions to Prevent and Control Diabetes, Heart Disease, Obesity and Associated Risk Factors and Promote School Health” from the Centers for Disease Control and Prevention.
+The 2019 revision was supported by The Maternal Child Health Bureau-Health Resources & Services Administration (MCHB/HRSA).
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or MCHB/HRSA.

 Hardware / Software requirements:

-The Massachusetts Department of Public Health collaborated with Hallmark Health System in this effort.
+The Massachusetts Department of Public Health collaborated with Melrose Wakefield Healtcare in this effort.

 Registered Nurses receive 1.5 American Nurses Credentialing Center CNE contact hours for participation in this educational activity.